GrapheneOS/hardened_malloc/README.md

 will not work when `AT_SECURE` is set such as with setuid binaries.
 It's also generally not a recommended approach for production usage.
-The recommendation is to enable it globally and make exceptions for performance critical cases by running the application in a container / namespace without it enabled.
+The recommendation is to enable it globally and make exceptions for performance critical cases by running the application in a container/namespace without it enabled.

 Make sure to raise `vm.max_map_count` substantially too to accommodate the very large number of guard pages created by hardened\_malloc.
 As an example, in